-Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Get Teary-eyed!
+Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Gets Teary-eyed!

 Puneesh is asked to give speech representing commoners, while Hina represents celebrities.
 While Puneesh gets 55% votes, Hina gets 79% votes.

-Journalists To Question Contestants
+Journalists To Question The Contestants

 In the upcoming episodes, the contestants will be seen facing questions from a bunch of journalists who will ask tricky questions to the contestants.